 His diet became as widely known and controversial in Britain (and later in America) as the Atkins one is in our century, so much so that people took his name to be a participle and created from it — by a process called back-formation — the verb to bant.
 (By this he joined a significant company of men, two of the others being Boycott and Pasteur, whose names have been turned into verbs.)
 However, it was commonly used for any sort of diet, not necessarily one that conformed to Banting’s precepts.

-Bant often turned up in books in the next half century or so, as here in The Minister’s Charge, by William D Howells, published in 1887: “He added, with another glance at his relative, ‘Charles, you ought to bant.
+Bant often turned up in books in the next half century or so, as here in The Minister’s Charge, by William D Howells, of 1887: “He added, with another glance at his relative, ‘Charles, you ought to bant.
 It’s beginning to affect your wind.’
 ‘Beginning!
 Your memory’s going, Bromfield.
 But they say there’s a new system that allows you to eat everything.
 I’m waiting for that.
-In the meantime, I’ve gone back to my baccy.’ ”
+In the meantime, I’ve gone back to my baccy.’”